danielharrell/open-eyes-lect-2017-18/Open.md

 the Bergson quote here.
 Then quote from other others to show the ambivalence of philosophy.-->

 The word "open", I suspect, is just such a name.
 Behind it, or beneath it, lies a problem, a paradox, to make us wonder how being open is even possible. <!--Later, in transition, point out that we started perhaps in the attempt to explain how openness is possible, only to argue that it isn't possible, or that its an appearance rather than a reality.
 This is what philosophical reflection does.
 (Don't forget Bergson here.) --> But to wonder how is also unlikely, since we have the word "open" to prove its possibility.
-If I say "I can't get the jar open", for example, I will look for a better grip on the lid, not the word.

 [Back to top](#top)

 ## The Jar {#jar}

+For example, if I say "I can't get the jar open", I will look for a better grip on the lid, not the word.
 But even here, I can wonder about the word.
 For why get a better grip on the lid to open the jar?
 Suppose I decide not to bother with the lid, and simply throw the jar to the ground, breaking it open.
 Why is this not simply another way of opening the jar?
 Why say instead that I *broke* the jar open?

 We say this, it seems, in wanting the jar to remain a jar: something opened without being broken.
 More abstractly put: